oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 ## Setting up the Todo application
 In this section, you will complete the following steps:

-1. Get the Todo application
+1. Getting the Todo application
+2. Installing application dependencies
+3. Creating the database
-2. Launch the application
+4. Adding an organziation to the application
-3. Populate the application with todo items
+5. Running the application

 ### Getting the Todo application